evanwohl/oas-ensemble/README.md

 ### Data Preprocessing

-The dataset undergoes several preprocessing aand feature engineering steps to prepare it for modeling:
+The dataset undergoes several preprocessing and feature engineering steps to prepare it for modeling:

 1. **Date Parsing**: Convert date columns to datetime objects.
 2. **Lag Features**: Create lagged features for each time series.